juhasev/sample-ninja-help/dynamic-profiling-page.md

 - You can only target **Radio** -type questions in your conditions.
 - You cannot target question that already contain conditions.
 This prevents circular conditions from taking place.

-> If you turn off dynamic profiling for a question that is used in conditionally display other question
+> If you turn off dynamic profiling for a question that is used to conditionally display other question a warning will be produced.
+If you abort no changed will be maybe but if you proceed condition on the other questions will be automatically removed.
-> Warning is produced and display with option to abort
-> If you proceed the conditions on the other questions will be removed